jweiss63/notebooks/README.txt

-    use a browser [ firefox is recommended ] and navigate to 127.0.0.1:8888 this should open a jupyter lab/notebook session navigate to the /rapids directory
+    use a browser [ firefox is recommended ] and navigate to 127.0.0.1:8888 this should open a jupyter lab/notebook session navigate to the /S9256-session directory
-    click on rapids_demo.ipynb to launch the demo
+    click on S9256-session.ipynb to launch the demo